 Local wireless play may seem strange for those of us out there who rely on online for multiplayer of any sort.
 But you don't need an internet connection for local wireless play.
 All you need is two Nintendo Switch consoles (yourself and your friend), the same game cartridge, and the simple task of being next to one another.
-For this guide, we used Mario Kart 8 Deluxe as an example on how to set up local wireless play, though you should be aware that every game that supports local wireless play has a different method for setting it up.
+For this guide, we used Mario Kart 8 Deluxe as an example of how to set up local wireless play.
+However, you should be aware that every game that supports local wireless play has a different method for setting it up.

 Products used in this guide

 - Multiplayer racer: Mario Kart 8 Deluxe ($60 at Amazon)

 How to connect two Switch consoles for local play

 Make sure the game you're playing supports local play